 CDM designer

-HSE states that a CDM designer is a person or organisation responsible for either preparing or modifying design plans for construction projects.
+A CDM designer is a person or organisation responsible for either preparing or modifying design plans for construction projects.
 They may also instruct others to carry out these tasks.
 CDM designers involve themselves in the technical work of a project and ensure:

 - Other individuals are aware of their CDM legal responsibilities.